drussilla/worth-kanban/README.md

 All tests are written in C# and using Moq framework to mock dependencies and test subjects in isolation.

-Since I had a limited time implmeneting this assignment, I didn't want to achive 100% coverage with test, main goal is to validate critical pathes and show general approach to testing in this solution.
+Since I had a limited time implmeneting this assignment, I didn't want to achive 100% coverage with tests, main goal is to validate critical pathes and show general approach to testing in this solution.
 Test should be expanded further more for production scenarios.

 **Test projects**
 * KanbanBoard.Server.UnitTests - Backend unit tests